 Clean and Maintain Exhaust Fan Covers/Filters

-They’re made of dishwasher safe plastic or metal.
+They’re made of dishwasher-safe plastic or metal.
 Toss them in the dishwasher and clean the fan filters free of dust and debris.
 Or – – place the fan cover on a towel and use a vacuum equipped with a bristle brush dusting attachment.
-Clean the cover and grille thoroughly both inside and out.
-While the cover is off – reach up and clean inside the fan housing and around the motor.
+Clean the cover and grille thoroughly, both inside and out.
+While the cover is off, clean inside the fan housing and around the motor.

 Operate the Water Heater TPR Valve

 Caution: If your water heater doesn’t have a valve or the valve doesn’t have a drain pipe – STOP – call a licensed plumber.
 If the valve does have a drain – you should use caution when testing and operating the valve.
 When in the open position, hot water will discharge through the valve.
-If after you operate the handle and water continues to flow or leak through the valve – STOP – call a licensed plumber.
+If water continues to flow or leak through the valve after you operate the handle, STOP – call a licensed plumber.
 The valve should be replaced.

 Test the Garage Door Balance Spring